 They also bind to receptors in cells that regulate genetic function.
 Likely due to these effects, Omega 3 fats have been shown to help prevent allergic skin diseases, atopy, and arthritis, and may play protective roles in cancer and other inflammatory condition.

-They can be given separate to the cooked meals as dogs really like the taste of these capsules and they are one of the most natural sources of anti-inflammatories that can be given to your dog daily to benefit dogs with allergic skin conditions and arthritis.
+They can be given separate to the cooked meals for maximum absorption as dogs really like the taste of these capsules and they are one of the most natural sources of anti-inflammatories that can be given to your dog daily to benefit dogs with allergic skin conditions and arthritis.
+The dose is 1 capsule daily for an average 25kg dog.

 What is the only side-effect of Omega-3 DHA in dogs and in humans?